onap/vnfrqts-requirements/docs/Chapter8/ves7_1spec.rst

 +++++++++++++++++++

-The hashMap datatype is an ‘associative array’, which is an unordered collection of key-value pairs of the form “key”: “value”, where each key and value are strings.
+The hashMap datatype is an ‘associative array’, which is an unordered collection of key-value pairs of the form "key": "value", where each key and value are strings.
 Keys must use camel casing to separate words and acronyms; only the first letter of each acronym shall be capitalized.